 In situation where several partners have jointly generated results and where their respective contribution to the results cannot be ascertained or where it is not possible to separate them for the purpose of applying for, obtaining or maintaining their protection, they shall, unless otherwise agreed in writing, have joint ownership of such results.

-In addition, unless otherwise agreed between joint owners, i) each of the joint owners shall be entitled to use their jointly owned results for non-commercial research activities on a royalty-free basis, and without requiring the prior consent of the other joint owner(s), and ii) each of the joint owners shall be entitled to otherwise exploit the jointly owned Results and to grant non-exclusive licenses to third parties (without any right to sub-license) behind prior notice of 45 calendar days and fair and reasonable compensation.
+In addition, unless otherwise agreed between joint owners, i) each of the joint owners shall be entitled to use their jointly-owned results for non-commercial research activities on a royalty-free basis, and without requiring the prior consent of the other joint owner(s), and ii) each of the joint owners shall be entitled to otherwise exploit the jointly owned Results and to grant non-exclusive licenses to third parties (without any right to sub-license) backed by prior notice of 45 calendar days as well as fair and reasonable compensation.